Some basic questions that may help.

 However, Toyota do now make a plug-in Prius, the Prius Prime, which makes it a PHEV, but sadly in NZ you see very few on the roads.
 Toyota has only recently (mid 2017) started selling used/refurbished Prius Prime cars in NZ.
 These are EVs as they can be driven up to 40km (at last revision) on battery alone, provided you don't go over 105kph, at which point the petrol motor kicks in.

 What you can say about a original Prius is that it was a handy stepping stone towards full BEV cars, and it seems mad that Toyota threw away the head start they owned in the early 2000's.

 No. Energy conversions are never 100 per cent efficient, so every time we convert one form of energy to another, we lose some of that energy.
 Hybrids and EVs recapture some of their energy back into the batteries through regenerative braking.

 The following links may help you:

 Car Sharing: Because owning a car is no longer the future.
 Millions of people around the world are already very successfully car sharing.
 Remove the pains & costs of owning your own.
-Yoogo Share is a membership-based service and is free to join.
-They have bases in Christchurch and now Auckland.
-Vehicles available are BMW i3 and Hyundai ioniq.
+Zilch is a membership-based service and is free to join.
+They have bases in Christchurch and Auckland, both in the CBD and at the airports with vehicles available such as the BMW i3 and Hyundai Ioniq and Kona.

 EV Rentals: If you need a longer rental, try Europcars, available at Auckland, Wellington and Christchurch Airports.
-Vehicle type available is Volkswagen eGolf.
-My Car Your Rental has several privately owned electric vehicles on it's books, available for renting per day.
+Vehicle types available are the Volkswagen e-Golf and the BYD Atto 3..
+My Car Your Rental has several privately owned electric vehicles on its books, available for renting per day.